Skip to content

 Queen makes up for absence from opening at Rameau's Pygmalion #hf10

 State visits have a hard time adjusting to the cultural agenda, and then when the queen, due to a visit to Norway planned years before, has to cancel her opening of the Holland Festival misses, that is force majeure.
-And not anything else, though of course it remains delightful in these politically confused times to speculate on other reasons why Her Majesty was absent from Amal Maher, on 1 June.
+And not something else, though of course it remains delightful in these politically confused times to speculate on other reasons why Her Majesty was absent from Amal Maher, on 1 June.
 But it still seems odd that she was rushed to Norway because of a few acultural and intolerant screamers.

 Especially since she does now come to watch Trisha Brown.
 The Majesty is of course a huge dance lover, so that helps too.
 Anyway: so on 13 June, she is coming to Theatre Carré for Pygmalion, Rameau's opera that Brown provided with appropriate movements.